 On Thursdays, I generally check on the Hatada apiary and today I noticed that the Perilla had started to take their dance of death and turn a shitty brown and make the stone terraces look like a big turd.

 I knew this is gonna happen and had been putting off weeding that section of the apiary because I just don’t like weeding and there are a lot of snakes

 I had decided on only weeding around the beehives, but being Mr. can’t stop when he gets started ended up pulling all the Perilla.

 Following a very wet rainy season and in less than four months, the stone terraces have turned a brilliant green.
-At first, I had no idea what this weed was and it turns out it’s a very common herb/spice used in Korean cuisine and known as wild sesame.
-It’s supposed to flower at the end of summer around September hopefully it’s a good nectar source.
+At first, I had no idea what this weed was, and it turns out it’s an ubiquitous herb/spice used in Korean cuisine and known as wild sesame.
+It’s supposed to flower at the end of summer around September; hopefully, it’s a good nectar source.
 I just hope the honey doesn’t smell like the leaves 🙂